BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

-## Showing some user data
+## Show some user data

-The first piece of Tweet data to display is the user information at the top of
+The first composable functions I added are for the user information at the top
-the tweet.
-These are the user's display name, Twitter handle, and Tweet time.
+of the tweetn These are the user's display name, Twitter handle, and Tweet time.
-Displaying a piece of text in compose involves creating a composable function
+Displaying text in compose involves creating a composable function
 whose only responsibility is to diplay the text.
 Since there are three text
-items, add three functions for each item.
+items, I add three functions for each item.

-I'll note that these functions are not defined inside of the `MainActivity`
+Note that these functions are not defined inside of the `MainActivity`
 class.
-They should be usable from other places as well.
+They should be usable from other classes as well.
 I just put them in the
 same file for convenience.

 ```kotlin